hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 That is an interesting problem to solve, so my brother and I decided to help them with a bit of automation and AI.

 The first part of this series will be more of an overview.
-We won't go too deep into implementation details, as it might get too long without conveying the main points.
+We won't go too deep into implementation details, as we'd get buried in them without conveying the main points.
 In following parts, we'll build upon the initial solution and dig a bit deeper.

+There is one caveat that I should mention.
+We are not experts on power plants, or electricity trading.
+We are learning a lot of the things we are writing about as we are implementing them.
+So, it is quite likely that we'll make some incorrect assumptions and we'll have to go back and fix them.
+We'll try to be as transparent as possible about this, and we'll try to correct the mistakes as soon as we find them.
+If you find any, please let us know.

 ### What are we trying to solve?